Jorg3Lucas/jenkins-modern-themes/README.md

 ## Development

 CSS file are minified and compressed with Grunt.
-To prepare the environment:
+If you have Node & yarn installed, you can build everything with:

 ```
-npm install
+yarn install
-grunt
+yarn test
 ```

 This will generate the following file: